InQuicker/slate/source/index.html.md

 # Introduction

-Welcome to the InQuicker API!
+This is the reference documentation for the InQuicker API.
 You can use our API to enable patient scheduling in your business or application.

+The InQuicker API follows the JSON API Specification

+# Document Conventions.

 # Making Requests